jangrudo/ai-apocalypse/creativity.md

 1. [Creativity requires only two things: a source of noise and a filter.][chapter01]
 2. [Competition is more efficient than central planning.][chapter02]
 3. [Combination of ideas works better than any single great idea alone.][chapter03]
-4. Intuition is magical, fast and imprecise, and improves with experience.
+4. [Intuition is magical, fast and imprecise, and improves with experience.][chapter04]
 5. Humans operate by a combination of intuition and conscious reasoning.
 6. Intuition and conscious reasoning improve each other iteratively.
-7. Inventions cannot be made without earlier inventions.
+7. Inventions depend on earlier inventions, not on humans making them.
 8. Artificial neural networks are algorithms, written automatically.
 9. Artificial neural networks simulate the mechanism of human intuition.
 10. Artificial neural networks can have broader intuitions than humans.